ExodusIntelligence/eve_client/README.md

      |          reset (int): Number of days in the past to reset.
      |
      |      Returns:
-     |          dict or None: Returns a list of reports or None.
+     |          dict or None: A list of reports or None.
      |
      |  get_recent_vulns(self, reset=1)
      |      Get a list of recent vulnerabilities.